 And last November Hillary Clinton didn’t win.
 We chose instead someone who has been cruel and petty and spiteful and behaved in ways that are deplorable and unbelievably unkind.
 It shouldn’t have surprised us.
 Not really.
 But it’s still desperately sad.

-That’s why people are crying.
+That’s why people were crying.
 That’s why people are angry.
-That’s why people, the four of us included, are going to take to the streets this Saturday.
+That’s why people are taking to the streets and putting up a fight.
 Because that’s the work of Books 5, 6 & 7.
 The Harry Potter series didn’t end with Book 4.
 The darkness won in The Goblet of Fire, yes, but the story didn’t end there.
 There were still three more books yet to come.

 Donald Trump will be inaugurated tomorrow.
-And we have no idea what is to come.
-But we do know this: the story doesn’t end there.
+And we have no idea what will happen in the days ahead.
+But we do know this: the story doesn’t end here.
 We get to live out the next three books.
 We might be sad and scared and angry but there’s a good fight ahead.
 A fight for the destruction of unjust systems and oppressive tyranny.
 A fight for kindness and generosity.
 A fight for love and joy and peace.

 Come, grab your wands!